-A Special Edition of Green Tea Seed Serum Reducing

-innisfree released a special edition of Green Tea Seed Serum by applying paper packaging on the outer container.
+A Special Edition of Green Tea Seed Serum Reducing 51.8 Percent of Plastic Use innisfree released a special edition of Green Tea Seed Serum by applying paper packaging on the outer container.
 This edition is the combination of a paper-based outer container and a lightweight plastic inner container, reducing the use of plastic in the container by 51.8 percent compared to the previous container, while the paper bottle and lighter plastic container can be easily sorted out and recycled after use.
 In addition, 10 percent of recycled plastic was used in the cap and shoulder of the same product, reducing the use of newly manufactured plastic.